tomrossmann/Backload/README.md

 * Thumbnails: Static (stored in a subfolder) or dynamically (created on a request).
 * Security: Access control with authentication and authorization (roles based).
 + Extensibility (coming release): Dynamically hook in your own extensions.
 (Multiple extensions for a specific processing step are supported).
++ Eventing: Backloads processing pipeline events enable full control of the request/response data and execution flow.
-+ Scalability by asynchronous internal code and asynchronous support for extensions.
++ Scalability by asynchronous internal code and asynchronous support for events and extensions.

 ### Setup
 [Setup instructions](https://github.com/blackcity/Backload/wiki/Setup)